rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-2: Running a simple GoLang/Java Program Locally (on your Ubuntu VM)

 - This workshop is designed to cover multiple programing languages.
-We initially have GoLang and Java for you to choose from.
+We currently offer [GoLang](https://golang.org/) and [Spring/Java](https://spring.io/) for you to choose from.
+You can always try both languages.

 - Using your Ubuntu VM you are going to take this [Factorial GoLang Program](https://github.com/rm511130/fact/blob/master/fact.go) and run it locally.